Product Information & Size Chart

 'Kusari' means chain, and the 'Kama' was originally a farming tool, a short sickle.
 Combined, it forms the 'Kusarigama', a weapon used mainly in Okinawa, designed from simple tools to bypass laws against the possession and carrying of weapons in medieval Japan.

 A heavy iron weight is attached to the end of the fairly long chain to enhance its usage as hooking weapon.
+A model without chain, the Kama, is also available.

 This model is made of solid steel and can be considered as a very close reproduction of the Kusarigama.
 It features a sharpened cutting edge and a strong steel chain.